DRavlic/Hashvertise/README.md

 3. Set up environment variables:

-   - Copy `.env.example` to `.env` in each directory (crypto, backend, frontend)
+   - Copy `.env.example` to `.env` in each directory (backend, frontend)
-   - Add your Hedera testnet account ID, private key and other sensitive information to the crypto and backend `.env` files
+   - Add your Hedera testnet account ID, private key and other sensitive information to the backend `.env` file
    - Add your WalletConnect project ID to the frontend `.env` file (required for HashConnect wallet integration)

 ## Running the Application